Skip to left navigation

 When GPC is coupled with light scattering, viscometer and concentration detectors (known as triple detection), it can measure absolute molecular weight, molecular size and intrinsic viscosity, and generate information on macromolecular structure, conformation, aggregation and branching.

 By using GPC to measure molecular weight and these other properties, scientists can characterize molecules such as synthetic polymers, as well as natural polymers such as polysaccharides.

 For all of these molecules, these parameters relate very closely to their performance in countless applications.
 With this technique:

 Free access to exclusive content including webinars, presentations, application notes, technical notes, whitepapers and more.
 Enter your search term in the box and use the drop down boxes to filter the results.

-This webinar will discuss how Malvern’s protein SEC measurement capabilities within the Viscotek range have developed and improved in the last year.
-We will also introduce the new features that are included in the latest release of OmniSEC, i...
+This webinar discusses how Malvern’s protein SEC measurement capabilities within the Viscotek range have developed and improved in the last year.
+We also introduce the new features that are included in the latest release of OmniSEC, including: